ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ## 1.2 Update Individual’s Information [**[↑]**](#table-of-content)
 An individual can choose to update his/her demographic or biometric information, even after an ID is issued for the individual.
 He/she can update his/her information in two different ways:
-1. Visiting a Registration Center – When the individual visits the Registration Center he/she can update all their biometric and demographic information.
+1. **Visiting a Registration Center** – When the individual visits the Registration Center, he/she can update all their biometric and demographic information.
-1. Using the Resident Portal – The Individual can update his/her address and contact information by using the Resident Portal.
+1. **Using the Resident Portal** – The individual can update his/her address details and contact information by using the Resident Portal.

-In both the cases, the individual’s information is securely packaged and sent to Registration Processor, where post all validations the individual’s information is updated and the system sends his/her Updated ID card through the countries configured printing and postal service.
+In both the cases, the individual’s information is securely packaged and sent to Registration Processor.
+After all the successful validations, the system updates the individual’s information and sends his/her updated ID card through the countries configured printing and postal service.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_update_packet.md)